PolarNick239/IBFS/README.md

 If you use this software for research purposes, you should cite the aforementioned papers in any resulting publication and appropriately credit it.

-If you require another license, please contact authors as described on site of original IBFS [site](http://www.cs.tau.ac.il/~sagihed/ibfs/code.html). **But note that the price is VERY high.**
+If you require another license, please contact authors as described on site of original IBFS [site](http://web.archive.org/web/20170703042834/http://www.cs.tau.ac.il/~sagihed/ibfs/). **But note that the price is VERY high.**

+If you need good alternative - BK-solver is great and cheap for commercial usage.
+See [**fork**](https://github.com/PolarNick239/bk_maxflow) with lower memory consumption.